HDFGroup/h5serv/README.rst

 Start the server:  ``cd h5serv/server; python app.py``.

-By default the server will listen to port 5000.
+By default the server will listen on port 5000.
 The port and and several other defaults can be modified with command line options.
 For example to use port 8888 run:  ``python app.py --port=8888``.

 See test cases for examples of interacting with the server.
-Run: ``python testall.py`` from the test directory to run through the test suite.
+Run: ``python testall.py`` from the test directory to run through the entire test suite.

 Also, the interface (at least as far as read requests) can be explored in a browser.
 Go to: http://127.0.0.1:5000/.
-A JSON browser plugin will be helpful for formatting responses from the server.
+A JSON browser plugin will be helpful for formatting responses from the server to be more human readable.

 See h5serv/docs/Installation.rst for step by step install instructions.